Investing In Risk Management: Is It Worth It?

-Risk management is overlooked during a start-up, as start-ups are led to think it’s too expensive, unnecessary and complex.
+Risk management is often overlooked during a start-up because start-ups are led to think it’s too expensive, unnecessary, and complex.
 Every seasoned entrepreneur will tell you it’s a matter of not whether you should invest in risk management but how much you should invest.

 It’s easy to dismiss risk management as an unnecessary expense, especially in the early days of your new business.
 But actually, it’s an investment in the long-term viability of your venture, one that will help you avoid the pitfalls that can occur in many businesses and the severe losses that can result.